harsimransam/pdf-construction-tool/README.md

 ## 👨‍💻 Development Approach

-Built with Value AI Labs' "banal is beautiful" philosophy:
 - Focus on solving a specific, real-world problem exceptionally well
 - Clean, maintainable code with proper error handling
 - Professional UI that feels like a mini-product